649000/subtracker-rest-api/README.md

 ## Deployment

 This application includes Terraform configuration for deployment to AWS App Runner, but is not currently deployed to save on hosting costs.
-This is a personal project and does not require a production environment.
+This is a personal/pet project and the service is not hosted to avoid unnecessary expenses.

 The infrastructure configuration can be found in the `terraform/` directory.